I. Motor Vehicle Policy

 a.
 If the immobilizer is damaged the registrant or owner of the vehicle will be the charged full replacement cost.

-A. Any campus citation issued by a Department of Public Safety Officer may be appealed.
+A. Most campus citations issued by Department of Public Safety personnel may be appealed.

-B. All appeals must be submitted within five business days of the violation.
+B. All appeals must be submitted within the academic year that they were written.

-C. Appeals forms must be submitted through the DPS web site.
+C. All appeals must be submitted through the DPS website.

-D. Appeals are reviewed by the Department of Public Safety’s Appeals Committee, which consists of three students and two Public Safety Officers.
-The registrant will be notified of the Appeals Committee’s decision through campus mail or e-mail.
+D. Appeals are reviewed by the Department of Public Safety's Appeals Committee, which consists of three students and two Public Safety Officers.
+The registrant will be notified of the Appeals Committee's decision through e-mail.

-1. If the registrant believes that the Appeals Committee made an error in their decision he/she may submit a written appeal to the Director of Public Safety.
-The registrant will be notified of the director’s decision through campus mail.
+1. If the registrant believes that the Appeals Committee made an error in their decision he/she may request an appeal to the Director of Public Safety.
+The registrant will be notified of the director's decision through e-mail.
 The decision of the Director of Public Safety is final.